slopezpereyra/slopezpereyra.github.io/_posts/2023-09-19-TheDreamOfTheShadow.md

 was at, which was taking place in my very home, and all this with the most violent of intentions.
-I scarcely even accounted for the fact that I was leaving many guests alone at my own place, nor communicated to any of them where I was going nor when I would be back: My anger was so great indeed that I immediately stormed through the front door before their startled eyes, without me knowing who I was, nor them guessing what I had in mind.
+I scarcely even accounted for the fact that I was leaving many guests alone at my own place, nor communicated to any of them where I was going nor when I would be back: My anger was so great that I immediately stormed through the front door before their startled eyes, without me knowing who I was, nor them guessing what I had in mind.
 But because they overheard my insults to *T.....*, and thus were witnesses of the obscure passion which